top of page

 Have you checked in with your pediatrician?
 Sometimes the bedtime struggle is a medical issue.
 If you are at a loss for what’s happening, check in with your child’s doctor.
 They may have insights as well.

-We know what you are going through, and it’s hard.
-Whether 2 years old or 15 years old, a night with not enough sleep can mean a hard next day for everyone involved.
+Whether 2 years old or 15 years old, a night without enough sleep can mean a hard next day for everyone involved.
 Hang in there.
 Trust your gut.
 Lean on your support system.
 Keep doing the messy work of parenting.

 Recent Posts